Leeroy Owusu

-Leeroy Owusu (born 13 August 1996) is a Dutch professional footballer of Ghanaian descent who plays as a right back for Willem II.
+Leeroy Owusu (born 13 August 1996) is a Dutch professional footballer who plays as a right-back for Odense Boldklub.

 Club career

 On 15 March 2013, Owusu signed a three-year contract with Ajax, tying him down to the club until 30 June 2016.
 He made his debut for Jong Ajax as a half-time substitute for Joël Veltman in an Eerste Divisie match against Telstar on 11 August 2014.
 In November 2014, Owusu extended his contract with Ajax until 2019.